yadavayush7028/Exploratory-Analysis-of-Geolocational-Data/Readme.txt

 Project Description:-

-Experience a day in the life of a Data Scientist/Engineer by doing a full-fledged analysis of real-life data.
+A full-fledged analysis of real-life data.
 Fetch, Clean, Analyse and run K Means Clustering on Geolocational data to recommend accommodations to immigrants to a city.

 Project Language:-